 Independence Day might be the main event, but there are all sorts of lesser-known holidays and observances taking place in July.
 Here are several you should add to your calendar.

 If you’re anything like us, you don’t need an excuse to celebrate in the middle of the summer.
 The weather is warm, kids are out of school, and the general attitude is one of leisure and fun.
-But July is chock-full of holidays big and small, in case you need an extra reason to party (safely), eat a celebratory snack, or even just take a cute Instagram photo.
+But July is chock-full of holidays big and small, in case you need an extra reason to party (safely), eat a celebratory snack, or even just take a cute Instagram photo, here are some days throughout the month designed for doing just that.
 In fact, some observances are actually celebrated throughout the entire month.